tomcl/visual2.github.io/testbench.md

 IN R4 ptr 6,10,88,100,900

 #TEST 2
-IN R0 is 1
+IN R0 is 10
-IN R1 is 2
+IN R1 is 200
-OUT R2 is 3
+OUT R2 is 210
 IN R3 ptr 1,2,3,7,11
 IN R4 ptr 6,10,88,100,900
 ```

 - Load this code into a VisUAL2 buffer.
 Create another buffer (just one) which is empty.
-- run the testbench as follows
+- Run the testbench as follows
   - Run button on testbench buffer
   - Test menu -> testbench on (empty) code buffer
 - Note the errors highlighted in red in the testbench file